Andrew Torgashev: 2024–25 season: Grand Prix medal, U.S. national silver medal, and World Championships

 Two months later, at the 2025 World Championships, he skated a personal best in the short program, scoring 87.27 and placing eighth.
 However, he had an error-riddled free skate with two falls and numerous poor landings.
 He finished second to last in the free skate, and dropped down to twenty-second.

-2025–26 season
+2025–26 season: Milano Cortina Olympics

 Torgashev opened the season by winning the silver medal at the 2025 CS Nebelhorn Trophy.
+During the 2025-26 Grand Prix season, he placed sixth at 2025 Grand Prix de France and nintat 2025 NHK Trophy.

+In January, he won the silver medal at the 2026 U.S. Figure Skating Championships.
+"This is gonna be the best night of sleep that I'm gonna have in St Louis," he said after the free skate.
+"Every night I've been just shaking, going to bed just like, ready to get on with it."
+He was subsequently named to the 2026 Winter Olympic team.